lvgig/tubular/README.md

 `tubular` is under active development, we're super excited if you're interested in contributing!

 See the [CONTRIBUTING](https://github.com/lvgig/tubular/blob/master/CONTRIBUTING.md) file for the full details of our working practices.

-For bugs and feature requests please open an [issue](https://github.com/lvgig/tubular/issues).